Updated on 1st December 2021

 Pizzateca is open for lunch and dinner, but you’ll need to make a booking in advance.
 This place is an institution for a reason, and the booking sheet reflects that.

-This is one of Mr. Winter’s faves – he’s always banging on about the Salopian Inn.
+This is one of Mr. Winter’s favourite places to eat in McLaren Vale – he’s always banging on about the Salopian Inn.
 And with good reason.

 The menu is very seasonal here, so it’s quite likely that I’ll make a recommendation and soon it will be out of date.
 But here goes: my pick from the current menu is the kangaroo tail for a smaller bite, or the smoked lamb shoulder for something more substantial.
 If you can’t decide, the Salopian Inn offers two ‘Feed Me’ menu for $70pp of $85pp – it’s a lot of food though, so be warned!
 (But, seriously, go for it!)